 Consider Future Achievements

 Aside from defining custody and financial support in the prenup, almost any other topic can be visited.
 If you’re working on an invention or grand idea, be sure to add this subject to the prenup.
 A married person who strikes it big as an entrepreneur may not want to share those future assets with their partner if a divorce comes up.
 The prenup can specify that any achievements are the individual’s assets.
 The partner doesn’t have any claim to them.
-Consult with a lawyer to be sure about the wording in this part of the document.
+Consult with a New York divorce lawyer to be sure about the wording in this part of the document.

 Defines Personal Property